ordago/nuxtjs-photography-portfolio/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### Features
+* Responsive design for tablets and mobiles
+* Lightbox for viewing images in full size
+* Metadata loaded from a JS file, easy to modify
+* SEO friendly
+* Contributing

+I appreciate any contribution you make to this project.
+Please refer to the CONTRIBUTING.md for more details.

+### License
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.

+### Support
+If you encounter any problems or have any suggestions, please open an issue on the GitHub repository.

+### Acknowledgements
+Thank you for considering using or contributing to this project.
+We appreciate your support!